donkoralle/XportSlide/README.md

 ## How to use it

-After installing the Add-In the "" button appears under the "Add-In" ribbon:
+After installing the Add-In the "Slide 2 PNG" button appears under the "Add-In" ribbon:

 ![test](documentation/add_in_6.png)

+Clicking this button activates an input box for defining the width of the exported slide.
+You can enter any resolution you like, corresponding resolution for 150 (default), 300 and 600 dpi are shown ontop the inputbox.
+Hitting "OK" starts the export process.

 ![test](documentation/add_in_7.png)

 ![test](documentation/add_in_8.png)